Bachelor Apartment Design: A Bright and Open Home

 Both the bedroom and bathroom are closed with oversized pivoting doors, from floor to ceiling, without frames or lintels.
 The partitions are only interrupted where they meet the doors, which, when open, allow the space to flow through them freely.
 The common areas extend to these rooms, whose use is more occasional, allowing the rooms to embrace greater functionality.

 The large pivoting doors in the guest area are lacquered in black, their handles in brass, marking a contrast with the white walls.
 The en suite bathroom is finished completely in black, combining ceramic, Sensa by Cosentino natural stone, micro cement and black varnish.
 The taps and sinks are also in black.
 In contrast, the guest bathroom has an inverse color scheme: here the Sensa by Cosentino natural stone is white, as are the micro-cement and varnish, leaving only the sink and faucets in black.

 Simplicity and Light

-The furnishings are designed in a white lacquer with all black hardware, while the lighting fixtures alternate between black and white.
+The furnishing in this bachelor apartment design are designed in a white lacquer with all black hardware, while the lighting fixtures alternate between black and white.
 In the living room, a Butterfly chair and Visu armchair stand out, however, the true star in this space is the two huge picture windows that open to the terrace, filling the home with light.
 The natural wood flooring provides the home with warmth.